Prospective applicant? Consult the Prospective Graduate Students FAQ.

 It depends on the content of the course, but we see no reason to exclude lower level seminars categorically.
-The student’s committee should decide what “elective” courses are needed for his/her PhD.
+The student’s committee should decide what “elective” courses are needed for their PhD.

 4. Can I take a semantics (or semantics-related) course offered in a different department to satisfy the semantics requirement?

 Only LING 542 (Semantic Theory I) or LING 579 (Semantic Theory II) satisfies the degree requirement.